 External threat: mainly involves the use of different attacks in order to penetrate companies or individuals network, to gain access over the network and data stored on their servers.
 This is mostly associated with users that have no access to the network or resources, and the use of a series of pre-connection attacks, gaining access and post-connection attacks in order to penetrate companies or individual network.

 Common computer threats

 The most common preventive measure is by doing regular computer maintenance.
 This helps in keeping your antivirus software up to date to quickly detect and disable harmful programs, and also prevent your antivirus from being outdated by applying recent updates and patches.
-Apart from the common viruses, worms and Trojans there are also adware, spyware and malware that are normally installed without the users consent while downloading software’s from the internet.
-Adware software is normally displayed as internet adverts on a computer while surfing and are distributed with downloaded software.
+Apart from the common viruses, worms and Trojans there are also adware, spyware and malware that are normally installed without the users consent, while downloading software’s from the internet.
+Adware software are normally displayed as internet adverts on a computer, while surfing and are distributed with downloaded software.

 There are many forms that can be used to limit the loose of equipment and data at large.
 The use of cable lock with equipment and limiting access to the data storage room can minimize theft of hardware.
 While the use of password protection, data encryption, data backups and port protection to prevent unauthorized access to content or information.

 My worries gradually keeps on increasing as technology broadens at a vast speed.
 With the number of malicious users also increasing as each day that goes by.
 Advancing their methods of interception and penetration of data.
 Making me wonder, are updates going to keep up and protect my data or will they phase out at some point.
 Or will cyber security protect and detect any abnormal behavior from norms of social propriety.
 Feel free to share your thought in the comment section below about computer security and threats, your contributions will be highly valued.